veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 Reprex comes in handy when you're dealing with complex distributed systems.
 For example, here’s an actual problem the developers were dealing with while trying to serve their model: trying to troubleshooting Ray.

-Ray, is a Python and C++-based distributed framework for training and serving machine learning models, used by companies training LLMs.
+Ray is a Python and C++-based distributed framework for training and serving machine learning models, used by companies training LLMs.
 Its predecessors include Hadoop and Spark.
 It also takes inspiration from other distributed libraries.
 The cool thing about Ray is that it is very easy to run locally, and spinning up a single instance is something that comes out of the box, meaning we are already closer to the metal.

 However,  if you have an issue, it can take a while to get to the bottom of it because of how complex the architecture is.
 Ray has several [orthogonal patterns](https://docs.ray.io/en/latest/ray-observability/key-concepts.html) working together.
 First, there are tasks that you can execute on a remote cluster and actors, which are stateful tasks.
-This comes from the actor pattern in computer science which recieves messages from its environment and can send messages back.
+This comes from the actor pattern in computer science which receives messages from its environment and can send messages back.

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/a21ce1d1-d205-4a7e-a11b-f9eb40967390">}}